QuantumBFS/YaoLang.jl/README.md

 ### Semantics

+The semantic of YaoIR tries to make use of Julia semantic as much as possible so you don't feel this is not Julian.
+But since the quantum circuit has some special semantic that Julia expression cannot express directly, the semantic of Julia expression is extended in YaoIR.

 #### Gate Position
 gate positions are specific with `=>` at each line, the `=>` operator inside function calls will not be